ministryofjustice/moj-frontend/docs/components/interruption-card.md

 - how many other interruption cards there are in the service
 - the maximum number of cards a user might view in a single journey
-- whether a user would ever view 2 or more cards in a row (and whether that's OK)
+- whether a user would ever view 2 cards in a row (and how that could be prevented)

 If a lot of interruption cards are emerging in a service, it might be a sign that the journey needs redesigning.

 #### Repetitive journeys

-Users completing a task multiple times in a service can become overexposed to a particular interruption card.
+Users completing the same journey multiple times in a service will become overexposed to a particular interruption card.
 This could be a poor user experience if the card is used to highlight something important and the user has seen it several times.

-A limit can be set on how many times a user sees the same interruption card.
+A limit can be set on how many times a user views a particular interruption card at the same stage of the journey.

 ## Examples